Blessed are those who hunger and thirst for righteousness’ sake, for they will be filled (Matthew 5:6).

 I believe in eternal life because I live it now.
 I believe in eternal life because it is so pregnant with meaning that it groans.

 You do not read here the confession of a man arranging staid doctrines.
 I confess this because I hunger and thirst for righteousness, “for the goodness I do not have” of which Mary Oliver wrote in her poem, “Thirst,” one of the best commentaries I know on this Beatitude.
 Paradoxically, this goodness we do not have, once confessed, becomes a righteousness Oliver, you, and I do have because of the hungering and thirsting itself.

 Rather, I hunger and thirst with you.
 And we participate in hungering and thirsting greater than yours and mine, greater than us, greater than the whole groaning creation (see Romans 8:19-25).

 There would be no need for consolation if life ended in nothingness, in no more worries, risks, grief, regrets, and conflicts, just nothing.
 The compassionate Buddha proposed that as a far better alternative than reliving life’s struggles and vicissitudes.
 But I believe in eternal life because I know myself loved even in my darkest hours by One who overshadows death and whose joy is not complete until I finally rest in God.
 Until you rest in God.
 Until every last one of us rests in God.

-This post is dedicated to my father, C. Rees Jenkins, Jr.
+This post, last publshed September 26, 2016, is dedicated to the memory of my father, C. Rees Jenkins, Jr.